lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 The finite integer arithmetic implemented by C, as well as most other programming languages, has some peculiar properties compared to true integer arithmetic.
 For example, the expression `x * x` can evaluate to a negative number due to overflow.
 Nonetheless, both unsigned and two’s-complement arithmetic satisfy many of the other properties of integer arithmetic, including associativity, commutativity, and distributivity.
 This allows compilers to do many optimizations.
 For example, in replacing the expression `7*x` by `(x<<3)-x`, we make use of the associative, commutative, and distributive properties, along with the relationship between shifting and multiplying by powers of 2.

 We have seen several clever ways to exploit combinations of bit-level operations and arithmetic operations.
 For example, we saw that with two’s-complement arithmetic, ~x+1 is equivalent to -x.
-As another example, suppose we want a bit pattern of the form [0, . . . , 0, 1, . . . , 1], consisting of w - _k_ (z)eros followed by _k_ (o)nes.
+As another example, suppose we want a bit pattern of the form [0, . . . , 0, 1, . . . , 1], consisting of w - _k_  zeros followed by _k_  ones.
 Such bit patterns are useful for masking operations.
 This pattern can be generated by the C expression `(1<<k)-1`, exploiting the property that the desired bit pattern has numeric value 2<sup>k</sup> - 1.
 For example, the expression `(1<<8)-1` will generate the bit pattern 0xFF.

 Floating-point representations approximate real numbers by encoding numbers of the form x × 2<sup>y</sup>.
 IEEE Standard 754 provides for several different precisions, with the most common being single (32 bits) and double (64 bits).
 IEEE floating point also has representations for special values representing plus and minus infinity, as well as not-a-number.